carlosolarte/java-dist/docs/01-intro/content.md

     }
 }
 ```
->> A class needs to be declared as `abstract` if it does not implement
+>> A class needs to be declared `abstract` if it does not implement
 all the inherited abstract methods.

 ---